rdrmic/mop-test-assignment/README.md

 They are initialy off, but they could be switched on to see more clearly what is happening regarding threads, asynchronicity and non-blocking nature of the implementation.

 # Error handling and transaction management
 Besides HTTP 408 status, I didn't handled other eventual exceptions or HTTP statuses different than 200.
-So it CAN happen that some of the request execution times get persisted in those cases, but it can be fixed quickly.
+So it CAN happen that some of the request execution times get persisted in those cases, but that can be fixed quickly.